AshStroud/CP476-Project/README.md

-# WebSocket Minesweeper in NodeJS with React and Mongodb
+# WebSocket Minesweeper in NodeJS with React and MongoDB

 ## How to run